-Many immigrants struggle with learning the language of their new country, and this is especially important in America where the knowledge of the English language will give you a whole new world of possibilities.
+Many immigrants struggle with learning the language of their new country, which is especially important in America, where the knowledge of the English language will give you a whole new world of possibilities.
 Because of this, the Bronx Library on East Kingsbridge Road has recently become one of the greatest language learning centers in New York, offering its services to everyone.

-It is the largest public library in the Bronx opened in 2006, and it served as a replacement for the Fordham Branch Library, spread over 78,000 square feet.
-Even since the first time its doors opened in 1923, it has served as a place where people, mostly immigrants, could visit and learn to read and write English, but also to get accustomed to the American culture and literature.
-This library, almost 100 years later, still serves the same purpose, but it is also one of the most well-known sites in New York, with its distinct architectural style, famous for its energy-efficient lighting systems and widespread use of natural lights instead of artificial.
+It is the largest public library in the Bronx, opened in 2006, and it served as a replacement for the Fordham Branch Library, which spread over 78,000 square feet.
+Even since the first time its doors opened in 1923, it has served as a place where people, mostly immigrants, could visit and learn to read and write English but also get accustomed to the American culture and literature.
+This library, almost 100 years later, still serves the same purpose.
+Still, it is also one of the most well-known sites in New York, with its distinct architectural style, famous for its energy-efficient lighting systems, and widespread use of natural lights instead of artificial ones.

 Because of this, many other libraries in New York are trying to reach the same level of success and fame among those who want to improve their knowledge by trying to expand and increase the number of their language/literacy programs.
 A very important thing to mention here is that all these programs mentioned are free for everyone, regardless of their income and what is especially interesting, their immigration status.

-While private schools can offer some great courses, they are only available to those who are willing to open their wallets in order to pay many fees.
-This is an additional reason why free public libraries are so popular, and when we take into an account that at least one third of New York’s 8 million residents come from other countries, and at least one million people speak almost no English.
+While private schools can offer some great courses, they are only available to those willing to open their wallets to pay fees.
+This is another reason free public libraries are so popular, considering that at least one-third of New York’s 8 million residents come from other countries.
+At least one million people speak almost no English.

 This library had over 7,901 places taken in 2014, which is a great achievement considering that in 2011 it only had 2,500.
-It is actively seeking new investors that could help it offer about 16,000 seats in the following years.
-All of this costs around $5 million a year, and more than 60% is coming from private donations and the rest is being supplied by the government.
+It is actively seeking new investors to help offer about 16,000 seats in the following years.
+This costs around $5 million a year, and more than 60% comes from private donations, and the government supplies the rest.

-There are six levels of language proficiency available, from beginning levels to more advanced, business versions, and all the lessons are based around certain themes, like what would you say in a doctor’s office, school, public transport, family gathering, etc. This gives students the option to learn what they want, in a friendly and easy way, without it being a burden or too difficult.
+There are six levels of language proficiency available, from beginning levels to more advanced business versions.
+All the lessons are based on certain themes, like what you would say in a doctor’s office, school, public transport, family gathering, etc. This gives students the option to learn what they want, in a friendly and easy way, without it being a burden or too difficult.

-All of this is not only a great improvement in their everyday lives, but it is also one of the most important aspects when it comes to finding proper job opportunities.
-One program level lasts about 6 months, and attendance is required, but that is usually not the problem, as everything is voluntary and everyone goes there willing to learn.
+All of this is not only a great improvement in their everyday lives, but it is also one of the most important aspects of finding proper job opportunities.
+One program level lasts about six months, and attendance is required, but that is usually not the problem, as everything is voluntary and everyone goes there willing to learn.

-This, in itself, is a good thing, both for each individual but also for the greater community, and it is closely related to the long-running debate of whether all immigrants should be forced to learn English.
-Of course, most common arguments for this are that all immigrants could not possibly be valuable members of the society unless they speak the language, which itself is flawed reasoning, as it mostly relies on the person’s desire to help and integrate into the society.
+This, in itself, is a good thing, both for each individual and the greater community, and it is closely related to the long-running debate of whether all immigrants should be forced to learn English.
+Of course, the most common arguments for this are that all immigrants could not possibly be valuable members of the society unless they speak the language, which is flawed reasoning, as it mostly relies on the person’s desire to help and integrate into society.

 On the other hand, you can imagine that forcing a different culture on immigrants can feel threatening to them, in addition to the fact that the transition alone and adjusting to the new culture is already difficult enough.
 Even a celebrity like Gene Simmons has something to add to this topic – he thinks that it might be difficult for some people, but that everyone should learn the language of their new homeland.

-And while most people can agree that learning the foreign language of the country you want to live in is a perquisite for a perspective future, most born Americans are not so enthusiastic about learning a new language.
-Only 18% of Americans speak another language and can hold a conversation in it, while this number is around 53% in Europe, and climbing.
+And while most people can agree that learning the foreign language of the country you want to live in is a prerequisite for a prospective future, most born Americans are not so enthusiastic about learning a new language.
+Only 18% of Americans speak another language and can hold a conversation in it, while this number is around 53% in Europe and climbing.
 Naturally, those with more advanced education are more likely to be bilingual, which even further emphasizes the importance of education in general.
-For this connected world to survive and for anyone to flourish in it, a variety of language skills is certainly a big asset.
+For this connected world to survive and for anyone to flourish, a variety of language skills is certainly a big asset.